XPL0Z/spotish/README.md

 ### Prerequisites

-* Before you begin installing the project, you must first install **Python** on your machine.
+* Before you begin installing the project, you must first have installed **Python** on your machine.
 Otherwise, follow the instructions below.

 #### Installing Python